cswarth/igdbweb/README.md

-# Immunoglobin Germline Database Website Generator
+# Immunoglobulin Germline Database Website Generator

-Generate a static website to navigate the Immunoglobin Germline Database (IGDB).
+Generate a static website to navigate the Immunoglobulin Germline Database (IGDB).
 Scripts and templates in this repo build a static website to help navigate among the Ig germlines.
 The raw "database" is store as JSON formatted objects.
 The database is not stored in